 Second Claim Student Member Approved by Membership Secretary

-Membership shall be open to persons who are amateurs as defined by UK Athletics.
-There shall be a minimum entry age of 4 years.
+Membership shall be open to persons who are amateurs as defined by UK Athletics and shall be open to anyone interested in the sport of amateur athletics regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs save for there shall be a minimum entry age of 4 years.
 Each applicant for membership must complete the official application form.
 Applications by persons past their 17th birthday will be considered by the Membership Secretary and will be minuted at the next committee meeting. .
 The approved application will be minuted.
 A rejected application along with the reason or reasons for rejection will be minuted and advised to the applicant in writing.
 Members past their 17th birthday shall be deemed Senior Members.
 Application for membership by persons past their 11th birthday but before their 17th birthday will be considered by the Junior Section coaches who must be suitably qualified and with UK Athletics qualifications and be a member of the club.
 Junior membership below the age of 11 years shall be encouraged, in which case the usual minimum age shall be 4 years.
 Junior members between 4 and 10 years shall complete an appropriate form and be accepted by a club coach who has completed a UK Athletics coaching course and is a member of the club.
 Reasons for rejecting an application for junior membership shall be given to the Management Committee in writing and shall be reported by the Club Secretary and minuted at the next meeting of the Management Committee.
+The Management Committee may refuse senior or junior membership, or remove it, only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
+Appeal against refusal or removal may be made to the Membership (see Discipline and Appeals, below).

 4. Coaches